trothr/nord/doc/cscratch.md

 download it, and walk it through its paces.
 The source, configure, and build steps are done as user “nord”.
 The install step is done as user “root”.

+CSCRATCH can share an archive hierarchy with Chicory.

 ## NORD docs